 \section{Abstract}

-We employ the holographic approach to study the thermalization in the quenched strongly-coupled field theories with very general anisotropic scalings involving Lifshitz and hyperscaling violating fixed points.
-The holographic dual is the Vaidya-like time-dependent geometries where the asymptotic metric has general anisotropic scaling isometry.
-We find the Ryu-Takanayagi extremal surface with which to calculate the time-dependent entanglement entropy between a strip region with width $2R$ and its outside region.
-In the special case with the isotropic metric, we explore the entanglement entropy also in the spherical region of radius $R$.
-The growth of the entanglement entropy characterizes the thermalization rate after the quench.
-We study the thermalization process at the early times and late times in both large $R$ and small $R$ limits.
-The allowed scaling parameter regions are constrained by the null energy conditions as well as the requirement of the existence of the extremal surface solutions.
+We employ the holographic approach to study the thermalization in the quenched strongly-coupled field theories with very general anisotropic scalings including Lifshitz and hyperscaling violating fixed points.
+The holographic dual is a Vaidya-like time-dependent geometry where the asymptotic metric has general anisotropic scaling isometries.
+We find the Ryu-Takanayagi extremal surface and use it to calculate the time-dependent entanglement entropy between a strip region with width $2R$ and its outside region.
+In the special case with an isotropic metric, we also explore the entanglement entropy for a spherical region of radius $R$.
+The growth of the entanglement entropy characterizes the thermalization rate after a quench.
+We study the thermalization process in the early times and late times in both large $R$ and small $R$ limits.
+The allowed scaling parameter regions are constrained by the null energy conditions as well as the condition for the existence of the Ryu-Takanayagi extremal surfaces.
 This generalizes the previous works on this subject.
 All obtained results can be compared with experiments and other methods of probing thermalization.